uc-okinr/it3038c-scripts/README.md

 # My goal was to plant a table using panda, but ran into some issues.
 I tried to use this link "https://en.wikipedia.org/wiki/List_of_Japanese_military_equipment_of_World_War_II"
 #Again could'nt quite get it to run right so turning it in how ti is

+Project 3

+# Used several different python packages.
+Seaborn, and Panda.
+These tools are mainly used for data science and visualization.
+# Just make sure to download the appropriate packages.
+# All you would have to is make sure to have downloaded csv that the code would pull from and then run it.